 Early Career and Marriage

-After graduating and getting married, the young couple didn’t immediately move to Laurel, New York.
-They were looking to settle in areas such as Birmingham, Memphis, and Nashville.
+After graduating and getting married, the young couple were looking to settle in areas such as Birmingham, Memphis, and Nashville.
 But ultimately, they settled in their hometown.

 There, Ben tried his hand at woodworking and craftsmanship.
-Erin used her degree and was working as a graphic designer for large businesses.
+Erin was working as a graphic designer for large businesses.
+Later on, Erin helped on some of her husband’s projects at their local store, Laurel Mercantile Co.

 Joining HGTV

-Erin gained a massive online following after their work went public.
+Erin gained a massive following online after their work went public.
 Little did she know that an HGTV producer was following her on social media.
 One day, she woke up with an invitation email for them to star in a reality show.

 Some viewers have questioned if the show is fake but Home Town is not scripted.
 During the final reveal, the homeowners have to pay extra for the staged items.
 If they don’t pay, the items are taken back.

-Net Worth and Earnings
+Net Worth and TV Show Earnings

-Apart from their television endeavors, the Napier’s earn an income from their Laurel Mercantile shop, which sells home appliances and decors.
+Alongside their TV careers, the Napier’s earn an income from their Laurel Mercantile shop, which sells home appliances and decors.
 Laurel Mercantile Co. employs 128 people as of January 2022.
-They also operate the Scotsman General Store.
-These businesses are a big factor in their $5 million fortune.
-Despite their impressive wealth, Chip and Joanna Gaines are collectively worth $50 million!
+They also operate the Scotsman Manufacturing Co., a woodshop producing quality furniture and architectural products.

-Personal Lives
+Personal Details

 Ben and Erin Napier got married in 2008 and are raising two children, Helen and Mae, in their iconic craftsman cottage in Laurel.
 However, their lives weren’t always easygoing.
 In 2014, Erin was diagnosed with a perforated appendix, and still suffers from symptoms of the illness today.